Your child’s oral health is full of exciting milestones, starting from the eruption of the first baby tooth throughout their teens.

 For early orthodontic intervention, consult an orthodontist.

-Prosthodontists: For teeth that are severely weakened or missing.
+Prosthodontists are for teeth that are severely weakened or missing.

 Endodontic procedures and pediatric dental surgeries

-Dental surgeries : oral biopsies, frenectomies, and tooth extractions.
+Dental surgeries: oral biopsies, frenectomies, and tooth extractions.

 Endodontic procedures: Apexification, pulpectomies, and pulpomies.